lumiru/dev-dockerstack/dockers/base/README.md

 Base Docker Image by lumiru.

-Included packages : - zip, unzip
+Included packages : wget, zip, unzip, ca-certs

-Softwares is in default version of ubuntu 14.04 repositories.
+Softwares is in default version of Debian 8 repositories.

 ==========